ashercsulb/isx45-IntAppDev/tutorials/ejs.md

     ```
     Notes
     - If block logic checks if **message** variable exists.
 It does not from a GET request.
 In this case, we set name to blank.
-    - If messge does exist, we set **name** to the value entered in the form
+    - If message does exist, we set **name** to the value entered in the form
     - The input tag value attribute is <%= name %>
     - There are other ways to handle this.
 For example, pass empty values for variables in the GET route and populated values in the POST route.
 This way, logic is not performed in the view.